The Law

 All children must travel in the car in an appropriate car seat until they are either 12 years old or 135cm tall

+It is the driver's legal responsibility to ensure that all children under the age of 14 are correctly restrained in their car, even if the child's parents are passengers in the same car.
 For adults and children aged 14 and over it is their own responsibility to make sure they wear the seat belt.
-But it is the driver's legal responsibility to ensure that all children under the age of 14 are correctly restrained in their car, even if the child's parents are passengers in the same car.

 Babies and toddlers under the age of three must travel in an appropriate car seat in any private vehicle, whether it's your own or someone else's.
-You must never travel in a car with a baby or toddler on your lap under any circumstances!
-The ONLY exception for under-threes is that they can legally travel in a taxi on an adult's lap.
+The only exception for under-threes is that they can legally travel on an adult's lap in a taxi.

 1. Travel in a taxi or minicab